-Certificates of Distinction in Spoken Spanish: A certificate of Distinction in spoken Spanish is awarded to students whose performance is 1st class in their final year oral examination.
+Certificates of Distinction in Spoken Spanish: A Certificate of Distinction in spoken Spanish is awarded to students whose performance is 1st class in their final year oral examinations.

 Queen’s Foundation Scholarship: Awarded by the School for the best overall performance in Spanish at Level 1

-The prize of £500 will be awarded to the student who, according to the established criteria shows the most academic improvement between their first year and their second year of study on the BA Spanish programme at joint honours level or above
+The total sum of £500 will be awarded to the student or divided between students who, according to the established criteria shows the most academic improvement between

 Xavier Giralt Prize: This prize, which is derived from funds bequeathed by the late Xavier Giralt, will be awarded each year to one or more Final Year candidates in Spanish language, whose exceptional academic performance merits recognition

 Degree Plus/Future Ready Award for extra-curricular skills

 In addition to your degree programme, at Queen's you can have the opportunity to gain wider life, academic and employability skills.
 For example, placements, voluntary work, clubs, societies, sports and lots more.
 So not only do you graduate with a degree recognised from a world leading university, you'll have practical national and international experience plus a wider exposure to life overall.
 We call this Degree Plus/Future Ready Award.
 It's what makes studying at Queen's University Belfast special.